x

 When considering the usage of prescribed medications to combat your anxiety and depression, you must communicate openly with your primary care physician regarding your options.
 Your health background has a great deal to do with the medication that will work best for you, so transparency with professionals is key to finding the most effective medication.
 Additionally, stay vigilant in keeping track of taking your medications and possible side effects.
 Contact your doctor immediately if you have any medication concerns.
 Remember, the pros should always outweigh the cons!

 Eleanor Health is here to help you build your confidence and momentum towards the future you want.
 We provide treatment services for adults with alcohol, opioid, and other substance use disorders.
-We are currently located in Florida, LouisianaMassachusettsNorth CarolinaNew JerseyOhioTexas, and Washington.
+We are currently located in LouisianaMassachusettsNorth CarolinaNew JerseyOhioTexas, and Washington.

 Jordan Kadish